wisesmile/wisesmile.github.io/pages/cv.md

 Lead developer responsible for the ongoing development and enhancement of Viewpoint, a customer facing portal.
 Viewpoint is the customer's primary tool for managing access to hosted information and related tasks.
-Built with Ruby on Rails and Backbone Marionette and React.js
+The user interface is React.js the API is Ruby on Rails.

 Accomplishments
 * Migrate Rails application to React.js